Skip to content

 WTA Finals venue

-This will mark the second year in a row the event has taken place in Riyadh following the 2024 tournament won by Coco Gauff.
+This will mark the third year in a row the event has taken place in Riyadh following the 2024 and 2025 tournaments, won by Coco Gauff and Elena Rybakina respectively.

 WTA Finals format